top of page

 Prospect Seeks Applicants for

-Prospect Theater Company seeks applicants to participate in the 16th installment of its annual musical theater laboratory program.
+Prospect Theater Company seeks applicants to participate in the 17th installment of its annual musical theater laboratory program.
+Details below -- submit by Mon.
+Sept 18th!
 Each year, Prospect's lab brings together writing teams to create short musicals in response to a curated assignment.
-The 6-week program culminates in a public presentation of the new works generated through the lab process.
+The 6-week program meets in person, and culminates in a public presentation of the new works generated through the lab process.
+The 2023 lab features in-person writer meetings, rehearsals, and a culminating public performance on Nov.
+16th!

 RuleThree_APPLES_edited.jpg